Wednesday, 23 October 2013

 Caste is nothing but a cultural identity of a man just like a religion or a language.
 Just because a community (which is more ancient than all most all known religions) do not have a book or a prophet, will not make its characteristics less unique.
 The Gods are their own.
 The special foods prepared in festivals are unique for every community, rituals in marriages are unique.
 The dress worn on occasions have their own flavour.
 They are nothing but our heritage.
 But instead of cherishing it and celebrating our diversity we look down at these things because, western way of thinking has taught us; being different is wrong.

-(I am keeping the untouchables out of this box, as they appeared much later in the society.
-People who offended were kept out of this society and made to do menial job like septic cleaner.
-In fact, even this community were designated (in vernacular languages) by the jobs they were doing.
-In my vernacular language, they were called Holeya (which was again a job description).
+(I am keeping the untouchables out of this box, as they might have appeared much later in the society.
+Smriti refers to only four Varnas.
+Dalits do not seem to belong to any four.
+Or who knows, some castes in Dalits can still be classified under a Varna.
+This classification itself (which Jatis belong to which Varna) is unclear.
 Calling them untouchables (probably British) was a wrong nomenclature.
 Untouchability was not imposed on any one community alone.
 Every community did not touch the rest ).

 If I consider Casteism was not wrong, what was faulty then?